 In February 2021, the Gittell Collective at the Graduate Center of the City University of New York (CUNY) hosted a workshop on “Housing Financialization and the Need for a Global Renters’ Movement.”
 Our objective was twofold.
 One, we examined housing financialization as a result of an increased understanding of urban land and the built environment as financial assets.
 Two, we explored urban social movements struggling for the right to housing and their relationship—if any—with financialization.
 These are pressing issues in the context of worsening housing conditions in cities worldwide amid the Covid‑19 pandemic.
 Before the health crisis, many communities already suffered difficulties in accessing affordable housing, or struggled or were unable to pay their rents and mortgages as a consequence of the 2008 economic crisis (Fields 2015; Teresa 2016).
 The pandemic has exacerbated these processes.
 Financialization is one reason for the current wave of dispossession and growing inequalities (Rolnik 2019).
-During the workshop, academics and activists from three continents shared their experiences studying housing financialization and fighting for the right to housing, and we produced two videos of the proceedings.
+During the workshop, academics and activists from three continents shared their experiences studying housing financialization and fighting for the right to housing, and we produced two videos of the proceedings (see below).
 The first deals with financialization: its meaning, how it unfolds in space, and key ideas for a global right-to-housing movement.
 The second focuses on mobilization across different contexts.

 What is financialization?

 Housing financialization is an abstract concept with real consequence for working-class people.
 It treats land and the built environment as financial assets for wealthy people to invest in for profit.
 Instead of speculating in the stock market, investors place their money in various real-estate products, such as housing.
 As a result, the intrinsic social value of housing is subordinated to its exchange value, becoming a new frontier for capital accumulation (Rolnik 2013; Madden and Marcuse 2016).